Time and Place 1851: Science, Empire and Exhibitionism (V1373)

 In 1851, the census results revealed that Britain's population stood at about 20 million, having more than doubled in the first half of the century.
 But what was more astonishing was that the majority of the British people now lived in towns and cities.
 At mid-century, Britons were living in what one contemporary observer called 'the age of great cities'.

-This course will examine life in Victorian town and cities by using contemporary poetry, novels and journalism to analyse people's experiences of modernity.
-The Great Exhibition at the Crystal Palace was, in many ways, an exhibition of the things the Victorians perceived as having changed their world, from cheap, manufactured consumer goods, to the latest scientific discoveries and devices, and above all the wealth of the expanding empire.
+On this module you examine life in Victorian towns and cities by using contemporary poetry, novels and journalism to analyse people's experiences of modernity.
+The Great Exhibition at the Crystal Palace was an exhibition of the things the Victorians perceived as having changed their world, from cheap, manufactured consumer goods, to the latest scientific discoveries and devices, and above all the wealth of the expanding empire.

-The sciences and technologies that were exhibited in 1851, and which made the exhibition itself possible, are central topics for this course.
+The sciences and technologies that were exhibited in 1851 will be central to this module.
 However, the Exhibition put the Victorians themselves on display, allowing large crowds from diverse classes to meet in public and celebrate their sense of themselves as a unified, modern nation.
-This course will subject the Victorians' self-congratulatory sense of themselves to close critical scrutiny.
+The module will subject the Victorians' self-congratulatory sense of themselves to close critical scrutiny.

 Contact hours and workload